Advertiser Disclosure

 When to Consider Chapter 13 Bankruptcy

 Chapter 13 may be best if you have assets you’d like to keep while going through bankruptcy.
-You should also meet the income requirements and have the ability to make the monthly payments per the court-mandated repayment plan.
+You should also meet the income requirements and be able to make monthly payments per the court-mandated repayment plan.

 When to Consider Chapter 7 Bankruptcy